sweetest-framework/sweetest/GUIDELINES.md

     .requireReal<LoginViewModel>()
 ```

 "require" here means that that you expect the type (in this case `LoginViewModel`) in its real form, not as a mock.
 So if the configuration says `mockOnly of<LoginViewModel>` or in another steps or test class you declare `requireMock<LoginViewModel>` there's a conflict and sweetest will throw an exception.
-Expectations about dependencies need to be unanbiguous in a test system.
+Expectations about dependencies need to be unambiguous in a test system.

 **Caution:** make sure you have declared the dependency type in the [module testing configuration](#adding-dependencies)!